Skip to content

 import numpy as np

-# Convert S3 URI to GDAL-compatible path
+# Convert s3:// URI to the GDAL virtual filesystem path so rasterio

 src_path = event["s3_uri"].replace("s3://", "/vsis3/")

-dst_path = f"/tmp/processed_{os.path.basename(src_path)}"
+dst_path = os.path.join(invocation_dir, os.path.basename(src_path))

 with rasterio.open(src_path) as src: